simul/simul.github.io/changelist.md

 Thu 07 Feb : Slight nsi fixes.
 Wed 06 Feb : Fix problem with cloud fill on Vulkan.
 Frame number was always zero.
 Wed 06 Feb : Performance update for the cloud light texture processing
-Wed 06 Feb : InitFromExternalTexture2D() now takes in a MSAA parameter (Changed in crossplatform and all renders).
-OpenGLSample.cpp has been updated to show this feature.
-RainDepthTextureMS is now set inside of PrecipitationRenderer.cpp.
-Minor updates to FramebufferGL and TextureHandles in OpenGL/Effect.cpp and OpenGL/Texture.cpp.
-Tue 05 Feb : Fix OpenGL Shutdown
-Tue 05 Feb : DeviceManager IsActive fn.
-Tue 05 Feb : TrueSkyRenderer used 8 MIPS and OpenGL correctly displays them.
-Minor update to rain.sfx, LightProbeConstants are padded to conform to std140.
-OpenGL/Texture.cpp LoadFromFile() cycles through all texture paths.

 <hr>